CodeDriven-Web-and-Mobile/GameMatch/tracking-policy.md

 ### 3.2 In-App Controls
 - Opt in/out of push notifications through in-app settings or device notification preferences.
-- Request deletion of your account and associated analytics data by contacting **support@gamematch.app**.
+- Request deletion of your account and associated analytics data by contacting **nallataifeh@gmail.com**.

 ### 3.3 Apple App Tracking Transparency (ATT)
 - We currently do **not** use third-party tracking that requires ATT opt-in.
 If this changes, the App will display the system prompt requesting your permission before tracking across third-party apps or websites.